schneik80/IMA-PowerData/README.md

 Show the history of the active document.

 New Document

-Adds a QAT (Quick Access Toobar) command to open a pallet to create new documents.
-Documents are autonamed and saved to the active project folder in Team.
+Adds a QAT (Quick Access Toolbar) command to open a pallet to create new documents.
+Documents are auto-named and saved to the active project folder in Team.

 ---